ch-stark/policies-argocd-tutorial/tutorial3.md

 copyPolicyMetadata: false
 ```

-- **Usage**: If you have policies that are specific to Managed-Cluster namespaces and you want to prevent ArgoCD from syncing them, you can set this option to `false`.
-This can help improve performance in large deployments by reducing unnecessary policy synchronization.

 ### evaluationInterval

 The `evaluationInterval` option allows you to configure the evaluation interval for policies.
 It defines how often policies are evaluated, both for compliant and noncompliant states.